 Stroke Rehabilitation Research

-Research work centers on the following four areas:
+Research work being conducted in collaboration with UM Rehab centers on the following four areas:

 - Cardiovascular Health Exercise and Strength Training in Stroke & Neurological Conditions